apache/james-project/upgrade-instructions.md

 Installation running older schema version than version 5 needs to rely on releases 3.6.x to upgrade to schema version 8, before upgrading to an eventual newer version.

+## 3.6.2 version

+No specific operation to conduct from a 3.6.0 version.

 ## 3.6.1 version

 No specific operation to conduct from a 3.6.0 version.